sneha-jaikumar/demoApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-Some challenges encountered during this project included configuring the tap gesture recognizer and implementing a header at the top of the app.
+Some challenges encountered during this project included configuring the tap gesture recognizer and implementing a navigation bar at the top of the app.

 ## License